Rishi Sunak’s Bounce Back loan scheme has been used by over a million businesses since the beginning of COVID 19, and the number is still growing.

 Do you Have to Pay Back a Bounce Back Loan?

 Of course the finance providers, and HMRC itself, expect you to pay back the bounce back loan if it’s possible for you to do so.

-The loan terms were generous and flexible to make the loans supportive as possible during COVID-19.
+The loan scheme terms were generous and flexible to make the loans supportive as possible during COVID-19.

-With an interest rate of only 2.5% per annum, and a loan term of 6 years, these loans were some of the best deals British businesses have seen in a long time.
+With an interest rate of only 2.5% per annum, and a loan term of 6 years, these loans had the most relaxed eligibility criteria UK businesses have seen in a long time.

 Do Bounce Back Loans have to be repaid?

-The short answer is yes, your business is 100% liable to pay this loan back.
+The short answer is yes, the borrower is 100% liable to pay this loan back.

 Will a Bounce Back Loan be Written Off if I don’t Pay it Back?